Calculatorbudy Official Logo

 The 10% Rule

-Finding 10% of any number is the easiest calculation: just move the decimal point one spot to the left.
+Finding 10% of any number is fast: simply move the decimal point one digit to the left.

-15% is a very common tip amount or discount.
-To find it, take the 10% value, cut it in half to find 5%, and add them together.
+15% is a standard markdown.
+Take your 10% value, divide it in half to find the remaining 5%, and add those two numbers together.

 Frequently Asked Questions (FAQ)

-Does 50% off plus 50% off mean the item is free?
+Does 50% off plus another 50% off mean the item is completely free?

-No. This is a classic example of stackable discounts.
-If an item is $100, the first 50% off reduces it to $50.
-The second 50% discount is applied to the $50, reducing it by $25.
-The final price would be $25, which represents a total effective discount of 75%, not 100%.
+No, it does not.
+This is a classic compounded discount.
+If an item costs $100, the first 50% off brings the price down to $50.
+The second 50% discount is then applied to that $50 balance, reducing it by $25.
+Your final price would be $25, which is an effective total discount of 75%, not 100%.

-How do I calculate the percent off if I know the original and sale price?
+How do I calculate the percentage off if I only know the original and the sale price?

-No, this calculator determines the pre-tax price.
-Sales tax is calculated on the final discounted price in most regions (though some manufacturer rebates apply to the post-tax total, store discounts usually reduce the taxable base).
-You should calculate the percentage off first, then add your local sales tax rate to the final result.
+No, this tool calculates the pre-tax final price.
+In most regions, sales tax is calculated on the final discounted price (though some manufacturer mail-in rebates apply to the post-tax total).
+You should calculate your percentage off first, then add your local sales tax rate to that final result.

-Is it better to take a dollar amount off or a percent off?
+Is it better to take a flat dollar amount off or a percentage off?